roblarsen/idiomatic-typescript/readme.md

 ## This is a living document and new ideas for improving the code around us are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.

 Like TypeScript is based on JavaScript, this particular project is based on [Rick Waldron's Idiomatic.js](https://github.com/rwaldron/idiomatic.js) which has been influential in all of my JavaScript projects for the past few years.
-Expanding it for TypeScript is a natural for me.
+Expanding it for TypeScript to satisfy a need I have for work is a natural for me.

 ## All code in any code-base should look like a single person typed it, no matter how many people contributed.